 Through the Bike+ Plan, the Department of Mobility and Infrastructure has identified streets on the Bike+ network that meet the thresholds to be a Neighborway.
 These streets contribute to connections in the Bike+ Plan, but do not require dedicated bike lanes.
 Neighborways have minimal implications to existing on-street parking.

-To be considered for the Neighborway Program, streets must:
+To be considered to become a Neighborway, streets must:

 The traffic calming tools for each Neighborway are informed by data collection, street context, engineers’ judgement, and supplemental community input.